rokka-io/rokka-site/source/_references/05-stacks.md

 If you set `optim.quality` and also `jpg.quality`, rokka uses the `jpg.quality` setting for the initial rendering and `optim.quality` for the later adaptive optimization.

+rokka additionally checks, if your image better would be served as lossless or lossy, depending on the image and the resulting size.

 We never do any of those optimizations to your source images, they stay as they were uploaded.

+You can disable some of the optimizations with the `autoformat.exclude` stack option, see the [autoformat chapter](#autoformat) for details.

-If you want to disable those optimizations, set `optim.disable_all` to `true` as a stack options.
-More refined options are in the backlog, tell us, if you need one.
+If you want to disable all those optimizations, set `optim.disable_all` to `true` as a stack options, but we'd advise to not do that.

 ## Retrieve a stack